Saturday, January 30, 2010

 Creamy Chicken and Wild Rice Soup

-Panera Bread is one of my favorite restaurants, and their soups are so comforting- and even more comforting is to know that I can make one of them that I love in my own kitchen!
+Panera Bread is one of my favorite restaurants.
+I love their soups.
+They are so comforting- and what is even more comforting is knowing that I can make one of my favorites in my own kitchen.

-I found several recipes, but this one I found on allrecipes.com and tweaked it a bit and I think most closely resembles the restaurant version.
+I found several copycat recipes, but this one I found on allrecipes.com and then tweaked it a bit and I think it most closely resembles the restaurant version.